leon-thomm/Ryven/docs/README.md

     class %INPUT_WIDGET_TITLE%_PortInstanceWidget(QCheckBox):

-Now we need to fill ensure that the value will be returned when requested
+Now we need to ensure that the value will be returned when requested

     def get_val(self):
         # QCheckBox.isChecked() is a method of the QCheckBox class, see Qt documentation
-        return self.isChecked()
+        return self.isChecked()  # will return a boolb

 And we have to store the current value (whether the check box is checked or not; there is nothing else that defines the current state in that widget) and reload it when necessary